jermon/GoEV3/README.md

 ### Google Go

+Goggle go version 1.5 and later has a exelent cross compiling capabilities.
+You can make Go compile for Lego Ev3 by setting up two environment variables. export GOOS=linux export GOARCH=arm
+Now you can use the standarad go tool and then transfer the resulting binary.

 Go now comes pre-installed on the ev3dev.
 For the latest ev3dev release (3.16.7-ckt14-6-ev3dev-ev3) the version is 1.3.3.
 Let's check it:

 	root@ev3dev:~# go version